Diomedes Díaz: Personal life

 He was born on a farm called Carrizal in the town of La Junta in the municipality of San Juan del Cesar.
 In the early years of youth and adulthood, his personal life was marked by family instability, controversial friendships, ups and downs with the consumption of alcohol and drugs, accidents, financial and legal problems, especially the death under strange circumstances of Doris Adriana Niño, and health problems.
 He professed love for his closest children and narrated part of his life through his compositions.

 Of humble and peasant extraction, he grew up in poverty and managed to amass a great fortune.
-He was disinterested from the money he received from his record earnings, royalties from his compositions, the sale of vallenatos greetings on his records, gifts given to him by drug traffickers, wealthy fans, and profits he received from his farms and other investments.
+He was disinterested in the money he received from his record earnings, royalties from his compositions, the sale of vallenatos greetings on his records, gifts given to him by drug traffickers, wealthy fans, and profits he received from his farms and other investments.

 He was generous to his followers and strangers, however, due to food demands for his numerous children, problems and legal breaches, he spent much of his fortune on drugs, alcohol, women and lawyers.
 There were also people who took advantage of the closeness and trust with Diomedes to get large sums of money from him.

 Díaz was a fervent devotee of the Virgen Del Carmen something that he highlighted in his recordings and live performances, he also promised to make her a church, however he died before fulfilling that promise.